webqit/oohtml/README.md

 ## Data Plumbing

-Components often need to manage, and also be driven by, dynamic data.
+Components often need to manage, or be managed by, dynamic data.
 That could get pretty problematic and messy if all of that should go on DOM nodes as direct properties:

+<details><summary>Example</summary>

 ```js
 // Inside a custom element